lucaslafere/drivenpass-api/README.md

-# This is an app built to safely store and organize sensitive data, like passwords, cards, special notes, or even your neighbour's wifi password :p
+# This is an app built to safely store and organize sensitive data, like passwords, cards, special notes, or even your neighbour's wifi password :)

 # Project built with NodeJS, using typescript.